Argyroderma

-Argyroderma is a genus consisting of over 50 species of succulents in the iceplant family from South Africa.
+Argyroderma is a genus consisting of a dozen species of succulents in the iceplant family from South Africa.

 Description

 These distinctive plants are among those known as "living stones", because their highly succulent, usually stemless, blue-green leaves occur at ground level and can resemble small stones.
 They form small clumps of a few or many paired, usually cylindrical to egg-shaped leaves that are cleft in the center.
 Each stem bears just 2 leaves per season but may produce offsets over the years.
 In some species the old leaves persist and form a short column on which new leaves develop.
 Solitary daisy-like flowers, usually white, yellow, or purple, appear in the cleft.

 Distribution

 The entire genus is naturally confined to a relatively small region in the far west of South Africa, known locally as the "Knersvlakte" area.
 This is a very arid region of winter-rainfall desert and rocky quartzite sands.